AmanoTeam/obggcc/README.md

 Some people might think that linking a program against an old glibc version will make the compiled binary less secure and more vulnerable, as supposedly, the program will be using symbols from a standard library that's unmaintained and no longer receives security fixes.
 However, that's not true.
 Binaries compiled against an old glibc version still benefit from security fixes introduced in newer glibc versions as long as the target machine is running an updated glibc.

 The whole point of symbol versioning is to prevent behavior inconsistencies when running binaries compiled against different glibc versions.
 This is accomplished by bumping the symbol version every time a backward-incompatible change is introduced to some public function or API of the standard library.
-With this, programs compiled against newer versions of the standard library can benefit from newer features, while old programs will continue working as intended, as they will still be using the old version of that specific function or API.
+With this, programs compiled against newer versions of the standard library can benefit from newer features, while old programs will continue working as intended, as they will still be using the same version of that specific function or API that was available when the binary was compiled.

-The only exception to when a "backward-incompatible change" is not considered for a symbol version bump is when it modifies undocumented or undefined behavior.
-Security fixes are not considered for a version bump, as they essentially fix something that was not intended to work that way — undefined behavior.
+The only exception to when a "backward-incompatible change" is not considered for a symbol version bump is when it modifies undocumented behavior.
+Security fixes are not considered for a version bump, as they essentially correct something that was never intended to work that way — undocumented behavior.

-Changes introduced in a newer glibc version that are not considered for a symbol version bump take effect in all versions of that symbol, even in programs that were compiled for a glibc version that didn't receive that change at all.
-That means your program will still be running secure and optimized code as long as it's running on an up-to-date system.
+Changes introduced in a newer glibc version that are not considered for a symbol version bump (including security fixes) take effect in all versions of that symbol, even in programs that were compiled for a glibc version that didn’t include that change.
+That means your program will still be running secure and optimized code, as long as it’s running on an up-to-date system.

 > [!NOTE]
 > It should be noted that "an up-to-date system" does not specifically refer to a system where all packages — including glibc — are updated to their latest versions, but to a system that, at the bare minimum, receives security updates even if the system itself or its packages don't receive a major upgrade.
 This is especially true for Long-Term Support (LTS) Linux distributions.